djosix/rsm/README.md

 ./rsm 11111
 # You will attach to a tmux session called 'rsm-11111',
 # where 11111 is your listening port.
+# You will not see rsm session when you open tmux
+# because it uses its own tmux socket.
 ```

 On victim's machine, launch a reverse shell